The Tube (1982 TV series): Showcase for contemporary bands

 The Tube was a showcase for many emerging 1980s bands.
-Sunderland band The Toy Dolls were the first band to play live on The Tube.
+Sunderland band the Toy Dolls were the first band to play live on The Tube.

 The Tube was an important outlet for the performers.
-For The Proclaimers, performing "Letter from America" on The Tube was instrumental in helping the Scottish duo to their first top ten UK hit; it was also responsible for introducing Frankie Goes to Hollywood to their record label ZTT and its co-owner, and their producer Trevor Horn.
+For the Proclaimers, performing "Letter from America" on The Tube was instrumental in helping the Scottish duo to their first top ten UK hit; it was also responsible for introducing Frankie Goes to Hollywood to their record label ZTT and its co-owner, and their producer Trevor Horn.

-In addition to being the launchpad for new and upcoming performers, The Tube became known for its high-profile music performance 'scoops' from established world class musicians such as U2 live at Red Rocks, Madonna, Robert Plant, Tina Turner, Bo Diddley, Dire Straits and ZZ Top.
+In addition to being the launchpad for new and upcoming performers, The Tube became known for its high-profile music performance 'scoops' from established world class musicians such as U2 live at Red Rocks, Madonna, Ozzy Osbourne, Robert Plant, Tina Turner, Bo Diddley, Dire Straits and ZZ Top.
 The show was also fortunate to persuade Ringo Starr to give one of the first post-Beatles interviews in an extended article on his work with Marc Bolan and T. Rex, filmed at his then (and previously John Lennon's) house, Tittenhurst Park.
 Pink Floyd guitarist David Gilmour appeared on an episode of the second series, recorded on 30th March 1984 as part of his first solo tour.
 It was during the 50th show in November 1984 that Bob Geldof allegedly ran into Midge Ure and suggested the idea of a fund-raising single for the Christmas market to help the Ethiopian famine, the project that would become Band Aid and later Live Aid.

 The Jam performed on the first edition of the show in 1982, it was their last live TV appearance together before they split up at the end of the year.

 Dire Straits featured prominently in the fourth series, during which time they were promoting their 1985 album Brothers in Arms.
 The band performed and were interviewed in Israel on the 6 December 1985 episode, followed by a live performance on the 20 December show.
 The first episode of 1986 (transmitted on 3 January) was a one off special in which Dire Straits performed excerpts from their 10 July 1985 concert at Wembley Arena in London, one of 13 consecutive concerts during their 1985–1986 Brothers in Arms world tour.

 Half Man Half Biscuit famously turned down the chance to appear on the show, as Tranmere Rovers were playing that night, even though Channel Four offered to fly them by helicopter to the game.